pmlrsg/arsf_dem_scripts/README.md

 About
 ------

-A collection of scripts developed by the Airborne Research and Survey Facility Data Analysis Node (ARSF-DAN; https://arsf-dan.nerc.ac.uk/trac/) for working with DEMs.
+A collection of scripts developed by the [NERC](http://www.nerc.ac.uk/) Airborne Research Facility Data Analysis Node (NERC-ARF-DAN; https://nerc-arf-dan.pml.ac.uk) for working with DEMs.

 Licensing
 ----------